 4. We Offer The Best Lice Treatment Around

 If you need lice treatment, look no further than our clinic.
-It’s no secret that our clinic is home to the revolutionary and FDA-cleared AirAllé device which blows controlled heat to dehydrate lice and their nits.
-It’s safe, fast and effective.
 We are here to answer any additional questions you may have about head lice and the proper way to treat them.
 Please don’t hesitate to call our office today!

 We all know what head lice are…or do we?
 There are actually a lot of common misconceptions about these pesky little critters.
 If you are dealing with a head lice problem in your home you might want to brush up on the facts!